huimin-zeng/Arbi-3DGSR/README.md

 ## Citation

-If you find this work useful, please cite our paper:
+If you find this work useful, please give us a star 🌟 and consider citing our paper ❤️:

 ```bibtex
 @article{zeng2025arbitrary,